-With Data Protection and Privacy enabled, tracking for emails sent from Salesforce requires an Individual record for every recipient, such as Contacts, Leads, Person Accounts, and Users.
+With Data Protection and Privacy enabled in a Salesforce org, email tracking for emails sent from Salesforce requires an Individual record for every recipient, including Contacts, Leads, Person Accounts, and Users.

-Go to Setup search on Deliverability and on the Email Deliverability page ensure Enforce email privacy settings is checked.
+Then go to Setup > search Deliverability > Email Deliverability page > ensure Enforce email privacy settings is checked.

-Click the gear icon and search on Deliverability and on the Email Deliverability page ensure Enforce email privacy settings is checked.
+Click the gear icon > search Deliverability > Email Deliverability page > ensure Enforce email privacy settings is checked.

 000383296